oliver-butterley/ma2-2024/pages/evaluation.md

 ### Mini-projects

-The last two weeks of the course are devoted to the mini-projects.
-Topics are to be chosen by the course participants in agreement with the course instructors.
+The last two weeks of the course are devoted to the mini-projects (i.e., starting Monday 16/12/2024).
+Topics are to be chosen by the course participants in agreement with the course instructor.
 See some [possible ideas](/pages/project).
 The project is expected to take about 20 hours of work.
 The majority of this time can be done within lesson hours.
 A project which demonstrates 20 hours of solid mathematics work suffices to obtain the maximum grade.
+Project presentations will take place in January.

 ## Alternative evaluation